Ajiboyefemifaith/SLR/README.md

 KC housing prediction

 # Result
+The model was evaluated using the R squared value.
 The accuracy of the model(0.5) still needs improvement.